 Only the potter can light the wick

 Even though OIl Lamp is ready to shine again, it must wait for the potter to return and light it.
 It is important to remember that we cannot light ourselves.
-When the world tells our children to shine, they also tell them that the light is something that comes from within them.
+When the world tells our children to shine, they also tell them that the light comes from within them.
 Jesus is the light, however, and while He created all of us in His image, we are not always a good reflection of HIm.
 Think back to our verse in Matthew above.
-When our light shines it allows others to see our good works and give glory to God.
-The light is not the good works we do.
+When our light shines, it allows others to see our good works and give glory to God.
+The light is not the excellent work we do.
 It is what allows others to see the good works.
-It is a reflection of God being in our lives and the reason we do good things.
+It reflects God in our lives and why we do good things.
 We shine for God’s glory, not our own.

 What is a lampstand?

 Finally, at the end of the story, the potter gives light back to the Oil Lamp and places it above the other vessels on a lampstand.
 A lampstand is a pillar, tripod, or stand to support or hold a lamp.
-Therefore, on the lampstand, the oil lamp can give the most light.
+Therefore, the oil lamp can give the most light on the lampstand.
 It is above the darkness and separated from the mischief that the other vessels revel in.
-Similarly, we know that separating ourselves from mischief is important.
-We sometimes believe we have to be right in the middle of darkness and sin to shine.
-However, Jesus explains in Matthew that a city on a hill or lamp upon a lampstand is better seen and able to burn the brightest.
+Similarly, we know that separating ourselves from mischief is essential.
+We sometimes believe we must be right in the middle of darkness and sin to shine.
+However, Jesus explains in Matthew that a city on a hill or lamp upon a lampstand is better seen and can burn the brightest.